Special Feature: Products Sally Recommends

 According to Christopher, "If you treat your machine from Cara's like a fine-tuned car, it should provide delicious espresso for decades."
 This certainly helps soften the blow of the cost of one of their machines, which can run from $300-$1,695 for a household model.
 If you are a serious espresso drinker, this wise investment will give you a lifetime of pleasure and cup after cup of delicious espresso.

 The Caras sell to both commercial and residential patrons and handle all the west coast warranty repairs for Pavoni.
 They also service Riviera from Italy and Femoka models from France.
 Repairs take approximately three-four weeks as parts must be shipped from Europe.

 If you are in the market for the ultimate and utterly unique gift for the espresso aficionado, call Christopher or John at Thomas E. Cara, Ltd. at (415) 781-0383.
 They will gladly take your order for espresso machines or grinding equipment, demitasse cups or a bag of delicious beans.

-And, if you are in their neighborhood, stop by the Caras' at 517 Pacific Avenue and get first hand information on the finest espresso machines made.
+And, if you are in their neighborhood, stop by the Caras' at 517 Pacific Avenue and get first hand information on the finest espresso machines made (since this article was written an appointment is now nesessary to visit the store).
 Hours are Monday through Friday, 9:30-5:00 and Saturdays from 12-3.
 If you are lucky, you may get to sample a cup of their secret espresso blend while you enjoy the conversation.
 Just remember one thing: don't keep Pecas waiting for her biscuits.